-Clearly, from 1910s to 1940s we see a number of Buddhists, either in the mainland of in Taiwan, who, as part of a common intellectual atmosphere, pushed for reforms, humanization of religion, and connected their plains with the current political ideologies.
+Clearly, from 1910s to 1940s we see a number of Buddhists, either in the Mainland or in Taiwan, who, as part of a common intellectual atmosphere, pushed for reforms, humanization of religion, and connected their plains with the current political ideologies.

-Since the 1950s, Taiwan has seen the blooming of different explanations and interpretations of renjian fojiao, some authored by mainland monastics, some others elaborated by native Taiwanese.
+Since the 1950s, Taiwan has seen the blooming of different explanations and interpretations of renjian fojiao, some authored by Mainland monastics, some others elaborated by native Taiwanese.

-The monk Cihang 慈航 (1893-1954) claimed to have coined the term renjian fojiao, and to be the first real promoter of this new Buddhism.
-Before moving to Taiwan, Cihang's efforts in propagating renjian fojiao included the founding of the Buddhism for the Human Realm Monthly Magazine (renjian fojiao yuekan 人間佛教月刊) in 1943.
+The monk Cihang 慈航 (1893-1954)14 claimed to have coined the term renjian fojiao, and to be the first real promoter of this new Buddhism.
+Before moving to Taiwan, Cihang's efforts in propagating renjian fojiao included the founding of the Buddhism for the Human Realm Monthly Magazine (renjian fojiao yuekan 人 間佛教月刊) in 1943.
 The six years that he spent in Taiwan were fundamental for the development of Taiwanese Buddhism.
-His understanding of
+His understanding of renjian fojiao, the support of nuns' education, and the efforts in promoting the three missions of education (jiaoyu 教